A deeper look at Selenium

 Selenium is many things but at its core, it is a toolset for web browser automation that uses the best techniques available to remotely control browser instances and emulate a user’s interaction with the browser.

-Although used primarily for front-end testing of websites, Selenium is at its core a browser user agent library.
-The interfaces are ubiquitous to their application, which encourages composition with other libraries to suit your purpose.
+Although used primarily for front-end testing of websites, Selenium is, at its core, a browser user agent library.
+The interfaces are ubiquitous to their application, encouraging composition with other libraries to suit your purpose.

 One interface to rule them all

 One of the project’s guiding principles is to support a common interface for all (major) browser technologies.
 Web browsers are incredibly complex, highly engineered applications, performing their operations in entirely different ways but which frequently look the same while doing so.
 Even though the text is rendered in the same fonts, the images are displayed in the same place , and the links take you to the same destination.
 What is happening underneath is as different as night and day.
 Selenium “abstracts” these differences, hiding their details and intricacies from the person writing the code.
 This allows you to write several lines of code to perform a complicated workflow, but these same lines will execute on Firefox, Internet Explorer, Chrome, and all other supported browsers.

 Selenium’s minimalist design approach gives it the versatility to be included as a component in bigger applications.
 The surrounding infrastructure provided under the Selenium umbrella gives you the tools to put together your grid of browsers so tests can be run on different browsers and multiple operating systems across a range of machines.

 Imagine a bank of computers in your server room or data center all firing up browsers at the same time hitting your site’s links, forms, and tables—testing your application 24 hours a day.
 Through the simple programming interface provided for the most common languages, these tests will run tirelessly in parallel, reporting back to you when errors occur.